Everybody goes through "ups and downs" in their lives. Sometimes we use the term "depression", or "depressed" to describe these everyday feelings.

 One episode of major depression is a strong predictor of future episodes.
 More than 50% of individuals who have an episode of major depression experience a recurrence.3 Traditionally, stress has been viewed as a major risk factor for depression.
 Recent research suggests that stress may only predispose individuals for an initial episode, but not for recurring episodes.5 Some individuals are more susceptible than others to depression following traumatic life vents, when in difficult or abusive relationships, or as a result of socio-economic factors such as income, housing, prejudice and workplace stress.
 A strong association exists between various chronic medical conditions and an increased prevalence of major depression.6 Several chronic medical conditions, such as stroke and heart disease, obesity, Parkinson's disease, epilepsy, arthritis, cancer, AIDS, chronic obstructive pulmonary disease (COPD), and dementia and Alzheimer's Disease may contribute to depression.
 This association may result from physiological changes associated with these conditions, such as changes in various neurotransmitters, hormones and the immune system, or from associated disability and poor quality of life.
 In addition, some medications used to treat physical illnesses tend to cause depression.
 People who cope with more than one medical condition may be at particular risk for depression.
 Effective treatment of chronic physical illness includes the assessment, early detection and treatment of depression.

 Each person is different and will have unique symptoms, but here are some of the more common symptoms of depression:

-If you or someone you know has had at least five symptoms for more than two or three weeks, contact your doctor, or a registered mental health professional to discuss the symptoms.
+If you or someone you know has had any of these symptoms most days for more than two or three weeks, contact your doctor, or a registered mental health professional to discuss the symptoms.